ansys/DevRelDocs/2025R1_Test/system-coupling-api-toc/articles/user-guide/channel-flow-tutorial.md

 Build the mock solver program using a compiler for one of the supported languages.
-For examples of how to build this mock solver with different compilers on different platforms, see [Compiling, Linking, and Executing Applications That Use the Participant Library](compiling-linking-executing.md) in the Participant Library Developer's Guide.
+For examples of how to build this mock solver with different compilers on different platforms, see [Compiling, linking, and executing applications that use the Participant library](compiling-linking-executing.md) in the Participant Library Developer's Guide.

 > **NOTE:** Pre-built solver executables are provided along with